guruyaya/pace2pace/README.md

 "pace2pace-delegate" (allows a user to delegate the page to another service)

 "pace2pace-domain" will list all domains, allowed to use this authentication method.
 This is used on services that have a domain name, and wish to prevent other services from exploiting them using man in the middle attack.

+"pace2pace-name" (will provide a name for this page, to allow a user to be identified)

+"pace2pace-avatar" (base32 avatar image url)

 ## Mode of operation
 The authentaction process goes as follows: